Real-time forecasting within soccer matches through a Bayesian lens

 To define the main model, let $Y_i$ denote the outcome for the home team in the $i^{th}$ match, for $i\in [n]$.
 The vector of the outcomes $(Y_1,\hdots,Y_n)$ will be denoted as $\bm{y}$.
 It is treated along the lines of \cite{greene2003econometric}, for an ordered probit model.
 We define a latent variable $\Pi_i$ and cut-offs $\delta_1, \delta_2$ such that,

 Here, $\Pi_i$ is the value of the latent variable in the $i^{th}$ match, which can be modelled as a function of the covariates.
+It is important to observe that we use 90 different models for time points $t \in \Gamma$.
+For the model till time $t$, for the $i^{th}$ match, the response is an approximation of the latent variable till time $t$, $\Pi_i^{(t)}$.
+In this model, we use information of the events on the field till the time point $t \in \Gamma$.
 Note that \cite{goddard2005regression} modelled the ordinal outcome using probit regression with linear and additive functional forms of the covariates. \cite{angelini2017parx}, \cite{koopman2019forecasting} also follow a similar specification in their papers.
 Motivated by these studies, we use a linear function with additive error for modelling the outcome of a soccer match in a similar setup.
-Mathematically, for the $i^{th}$ match, $\Pi_i$ is modeled as
+Mathematically, for the $i^{th}$ match, till the time point $t$, $\Pi_i^{(t)}$ is modeled as

 where $\textbf{z}_i$ is a $p\times 1$ vector of time-invariant covariates such as the strengths of the starting elevens for both the teams and $\bm{\gamma}$ is the corresponding vector of coefficients.
 On the other hand, $\bm{\beta}_k^{(t)}$ is a $2t \times 1$ vector of coefficients capturing the time-varying effect of an event of type $k$ on the outcome of a match, whereas